 The Eisenhower Matrix

-The Eisenhower Matrix is based on the idea that not all tasks are equally important by categorizing tasks into four categories discussed below.
+The Eisenhower Matrix, also known as the 'time management matrix', is based on the idea that not all tasks are equally important by categorizing tasks into four categories discussed below.

 - Urgent & important: You must address tasks under this header as soon as possible.
 Examples include responding to customer inquiries, meeting deadlines, and fixing critical bugs.